 This is a fair question and is sure to come up in almost every interview.
 A short answer is all that is expected.
 Don’t speak of being underpaid or that you did not like your coworkers or manager.
 One option is to tell the interviewer that in your current position, training and advancement opportunities are limited.

 Don’t mention that you were singled out from training opportunities, just that the company did make them readily available.
-By asking this question all they are doing is fishing for incompatibilities.
+By asking this

 Be careful of how you answer this question.
 We all have something we did not like about our last job; it could be the people, culture, your boss, internal politics, the drive, etc. Don’t start by rattling off any of these negatives.